isaacs/github/README.md

 details about use cases etc, then head over to the issues list.

 Post an issue if you have an issue or feature request for GitHub.
-**But you should also email support@github.com, since this repo is strictly for our own (unofficial) tracking purposes.** If they reply, (and they usually do, quickly) and if it is not a confidential matter like a security disclosure, add their reply to the issue so that other
+**But you should also provide feedback to github through their support page [here](https://support.github.com/contact/feedback), since this repo is strictly for our own (unofficial) tracking purposes.** If they reply, (and they usually do, quickly) and if it is not a confidential matter like a security disclosure, add their reply to the issue so that other